 When it comes to accessibility in theatre, many topics come to mind including automatic doors, accessible restrooms, chair lifts, parking, theatre seating, ASL interpreters, large-print programs, braille programs, audio description, captioning — all things related to what happens at the theatre.
 But what about those that have difficulty attending live theatre?

 Why Does Theater Accessibility Matter?

 A 2018 report from the CDC revealed that one in seven American adults has a mobility disability.
+More likely than not, there's a large demographic in your community that isn't able to easily access live theatre.
 This pandemic proved that working from home was possible in a wide-spread and large scale manner, something accessibility activists have known and have been advocating for a long time.
 What this means for the theatre and performing arts industries is that we have the technology to bring theatre to the people, instead of only bringing people to the theatre.

 How can I make my theater more accessible?

 That’s where streaming and video on demand come in.
 These are not only stopgaps for pandemic times, they are now part of the industry.
 Theatres are adding digital elements to their season lineup for both artistic and accessibility reasons.
 And even if you haven’t ventured into virtual theatre yet, check out this guide to get started.
 (Side note: Virtual options are also great for patrons who still want to enjoy theatre but are not yet ready to return to live performances for health reasons unrelated to mobility.)

 How do accessible options help my theater?